 Kelly Barb, originally from Sewell, NJ is a lifelong volunteer with passions for education, personal and professional development, and community capacity building.
-Kelly developed these passions through her experiences in international humanitarian development, including as a Project Lead for Engineers Without Borders in El Salvador, as a Peace Corps Volunteer in Guinea, West Africa during the 2014 Ebola outbreak, and as the co-chair of the American Institute of Chemical Engineers’ Global Societal Initiatives Committee. in 2017, Kelly had the opportunity to share her knowledge at ten speaking engagements around the country with topics including “Engineering for the Developing World,” “Surviving Your 20’s,” and “Developing Personally and Professionally through Volunteer Work.”
+Kelly developed these passions through her experiences in international humanitarian development, including as a Project Lead for Engineers Without Borders in El Salvador, as a Peace Corps Volunteer in Guinea, West Africa during the 2014 Ebola outbreak, and as the co-chair of the American Institute of Chemical Engineers’ Global Societal Initiatives Committee.
+In 2017, Kelly had the opportunity to share her knowledge at ten speaking engagements around the country with topics including “Engineering for the Developing World,” “Surviving Your 20’s,” and “Developing Personally and Professionally through Volunteer Work.”
 Previously, in 2010-2015, Kelly had 20 speaking engagements related exclusively to her work with Engineers Without Borders at Rowan University.

 Kelly was the recipient of the Volunteer Center of South Jersey’s Distinguished Youth Service Award in 2013.
 She received Recognizing Excellence in Volunteerism (REV) grant awards both in 2016 and 2017 from her employer, PSE&G, including the top individual award in 2017.
-Over the years she won several other awards and scholarships for volunteerism and leadership from other community organizations as well.

 Please connect with Kelly on LinkedIn, Facebook, and Twitter!